 Building a heli from kit form also really gets you passionate about the hobby since you have invested your own sweat equity into the process.
 All this ready to fly stuff as great as it is for beginners, is also preventing a good number of people from truly taking up the hobby, getting excited about it, and sticking with it.
 It's one of the biggest problems I currently see for the hobby of RC aviation in general these days.
 With no time investment or learning curve involved, there is really nothing to keep people engaged anymore.

 For me, building and performing maintenance on RC helicopters is actually more enjoyable than flying.
 I build and maintain to relax and have fun.
 The rewards come when I fly.
 It's a perfect balance.

 I recognize not everyone is the same.
 Many of you might be like me, but there are just as many if not more in this hobby who live to fly, building and maintenance are nothing more than necessary chores.

-I actually fall into this category when it comes to RC airplanes which I also fly.
+I actually fall into this category when it comes to RC airplanes which I also fly (very occasionally).
 I really don’t enjoy building them.
 I don’t like gluing all the balsa together, I don’t like covering them – basically I just want to fly.
 For these reasons, I only purchase RTF plane kits now.
 The problem is they don't excite me like helicopters.
 Largely because I have zero time investment in their construction; it really is a double edged sword.

-I wanted to point this out, because RTF helicopter kits are perfect for people who have the knowledge of how they go together, but really dislike the process of building them.
-I also gave this example in case you are like me and dislike the fussy building process when it comes to planes – you might actually really enjoy building helicopters – they are completely different.
+I wanted to point that out in case you are like me and dislike the fussy building process when it comes to planes; you might actually really enjoy building helicopters.
+They are completely different.
 They are similar to RC cars and trucks in this respect so if like building up RC cars and trucks, I can almost guarantee you will enjoy putting an RC helicopter kit together.